circulosmeos/axolotl/README.md

         <screen capture of my error.png>, <https://github.com/circulosmeos/axolotl>

-* links between parts of the document can be indicated using this tag convention for the link:
+* links between parts of the document can be indicated using this tag convention for the link (yellow):

         <#link text>

-and the *destination* of the link marked with the same text and a colon prefix:
+and the *destination* of the link marked with the same text and a colon prefix (blue):

         :<#link text>

 * visually striking sets for some common tasks, which are repeated (these can be easily found using Sublime's minimap):